jmoenig/Snap/DEVLOG.md

 * byob: made distancesMenu() available for custom blocks
 * blocks, byob: renamed distancesMenu() into destinationsMenu()
 * threads: fixed a type error when using metaprogramming to copy default inputs from a primitive over to a custom block definition
+* threads: when querying the defintion of a block via metaprogramming make sure the number of inputs of the resulting ring matches that of the header expression

 ### 2023-08-02
 * new dev branch and version